khamiltonuk/KristianKreativeKode/_posts/gathering-props.md

 ### What is gathering props?

 When three dots are used in function parameters, this syntax is called [Rest parameters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/rest_parameters).
-When we use rest parameters inside the curly braces `...` we do something known as 'gathering props'.
+When we use rest parameters inside the curly braces we do something known as 'gathering props'.
 This will assign the non-deconstructed props to a new object.
-This is good for when we don't need certain props right now in the current component but want to pass them along to a child component by `spreading`.
+This is good for when we don't need certain props right now in the current component but want to pass them along to a child component by [spreading](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax).

 A common coding convention is to call the gathered props `rest`, but you can call them whatever you want.